JF60/JF60/README.md

-- 👋 Hi, I’m @JF60
+- 👋 Hi, I’m @John Nyalali
-- 👀 I’m interested in web development and data science
+- 👀 I’m interested in Tech and Agriculture
-- 🌱 I’m currently learning wep application with django
+- 🌱 I’m currently learning HTML, SCC and JavaScript
-- 💞️ I’m looking to collaborate on data science
+- 💞️ I’m looking to collaborate with Web developers
 - 📫 How to reach me johnndugunamiti@yahoo.com

 <!---